 Before you answer a question take a deep breath to give yourself a moment to pause and think about the best answer.
 This will prevent you from speaking too quickly and give you the time to take back some control.
 Never underestimate the power of a deep breath!

 If you have any confidence boosting tips that have helped you, we'd love to hear them!
 Why not put them to the test by searching and applying for your perfect new role?
-We may be able to help, give us a call on 0121 456 8111 today.
+Network Open may be able to help, give us a call on 0121 456 8111 today.